CalinRadoni/ESP32SimpleOTA/README.md

 ## License

-This software and related documentation is released under the [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) License.
+This software and its documentation are released under the [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) License.
 See the `LICENSE-GPLv3.txt` file.